benjichat/ivrTreeCreator/README.md

 * A free [mongoDB Atlas account](https://www.mongodb.com/cloud/atlas)
 * If you want to use Google's Text-to-speech API then you need a [GCP Account](https://cloud.google.com/text-to-speech)

+## ivrTreeCreator Overview

+There are currently three components to this repo:

+1. The Builder API
+2. The Builder Tool
+3. The Demo Environment

+The 'Builder API' communicates with MongoDB and Google when creating branches/IVR etc. The builder API also receives input from the Builder tool.

+The 'Builder Tool' is a simple command line interface to add branches, messages and options to your IVR or SMS tree.
+Currently this only supports building new trees and adding options to branches.
+In the future more functionality such as editing current messages and options will be available.

+The 'Demo Environment' is a server that will run so that calls and text messages can interact with the IVR / SMS trees you have built

 ### The Builder API

+Currently the way these
 This is the API that communicates with MongoDB and receives input from the builder tool.

 You will need to update: